docker/docs/deploy/rbac/rbac-basics-group-resources.md

 > Resource types that can be placed into a Kubernetes namespace include: Pods,
 > Deployments, NetworkPolcies, Nodes, Services, Secrets, and many more.

-Resources are placed into a namespace when creating a kubernetes object.
-A drop down displays with all available namespaces and one must be selected.
+Resources are placed into a namespace when you create a kubernetes object.
+A drop down displays all available namespaces and one must be selected.

 ## Swarm collection

 A collection is a directory of grouped resources, such as services, containers, volumes, networks, and secrets.
-To authorize access, administrators create grants against directory branches.
+To authorize access, administrators create grants against these directory branches.

 ![](../images/collections-and-resources.svg){: .with-border}